PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/org_cloud_account_v2.md

 ```

 ## **Example Usage 4**: For Bulk Azure cloud Active Directory Tenant accounts onboarding

+### `Prerequisite Step`: Steps 1, 2, 3 mentioned in 'Example Usage 3' should be completed for each of the Tenant.

 /*
 You can also create cloud accounts from a CSV file using native Terraform